frankshearar/Home/PackageReference---enterprise-requirements.md

 You can also try installing the package without specifying any version.

 > dotnet add package newtonsoft.json
+Using the managed NuGet dependencies mode - resolving dependencies from the nuget.cofig file.
 Successfully installed Newtonsoft.Json version 10.0.2

 > dotnet add package Package.NotListed